mlabs-haskell/plutus-simple-model/README.md

 gameScript = TypedValidator $
   mkValidatorScript $$(PlutusTx.compile [|| toBuiltinValidator gameContract ||])
 ```

+Note that plutus onchain code should also use proper Plutus version.
+Actually `toBuiltinValidator` won't work on wrong version.

 Similiar functions are defined for minting policies and stake valdiators: